durability-labs/archivist-docs/developers/api.md

-# Codex API
+# Archivist API

- Codex uses REST API to interact with the node and we can use HTTP client for interaction and configuration.
+ Archivist uses REST API to interact with the node and we can use HTTP client for interaction and configuration.

- API specification can be found on the [api.codex.storage](https://api.codex.storage) and it is generated based on [openapi.yaml](https://github.com/codex-storage/nim-codex/blob/master/openapi.yaml).
-We also generate a [Postman Collection](https://api.codex.storage/postman.json).
+ API specification can be found on the [api.archivist.storage](https://api.archivist.storage) and it is generated based on [openapi.yaml](https://github.com/durability-labs/archivist-node/blob/main/openapi.yaml).
+We also generate a [Postman Collection](https://api.archivist.storage/postman.json).